docdude/ofxRPI4WindowHDR/README.md

 ### DESCRIPTION:
-This is an openFrameworks addon for the Raspberry Pi to allow rendering without X HDR support added to take advantage of DRM linux kernel driver HDR metadata additions Uses dual planes to allow on the fly switching between SDR overlay plane and HDR primary plane Exposes HDR metadata and AVI infoframe structures to facilitate UI changes Extensive logging for debugging
+This is an openFrameworks addon for the Raspberry Pi to allow rendering without X

+HDR support added to take advantage of DRM linux kernel driver HDR metadata additions

+Uses dual planes to allow on the fly switching between SDR overlay plane and HDR primary plane

+Exposes HDR metadata and AVI infoframe structures to facilitate UI changes

+Extensive logging for debugging

 ### REQUIREMENTS:
-- openFrameworks 11, with patches to use float images
+- openFrameworks 11, with patches to use float images and allow compiling on Biasilinux armv7l
-- linux 5.10, with patches to vc4, v3d, drm drivers
+- raspberry Pi linux 5.10, with patches to vc4, v3d, drm drivers
 - Raspberry Pi 4 or 3B+ (previous ones might work too)
-- Raspbian Buster (or Stretch on Rpi <= 3)
 - KMS Driver enabled, thru config.txt(see config.txt)
-- Modify your openframeworks installation:
 - Newest Mesa libraries, with patches that add HDR colorspace attributes
 -
  #### Manual Option